The Wyville Thomson Ridge is a rocky plateau situated in the Atlantic Ocean to the north-eastern part of the Rockall

-Map displaying the Wyville-Thompson Ridge MPA boundary and associated protected feature data.
-Visit JNCC's MPA mapper to further view and explore data for this MPA.
+Map displaying the Wyville Thomson Ridge MPA boundary and associated protected feature data.
+Visit JNCC's MPA Mapper to further view and explore data for this MPA.

 Legislation behind the designation: EU Habitats Directive 1992 transposed into UK law by The Conservation of Offshore Marine Habitats and Species Regulations 2017 (as amended).

 Specific information on the conservation objectives relating to this site is provided in the Conservation Advice section.

 The acquisition of new data may result in updates to our knowledge on feature presence and extent within this site.
 The most up-to-date information is reflected on the map on this page and in JNCC’s MPA mapper, and the evidence underpinning this can be viewed within the Evidence section.

 The diagram below is a summary of the key milestones involved in the selection and designation of Wyville Thomson Ridge SAC.
 More detail can be found within the Relevant Documentation section.